Kotlin/kotlinx.coroutines/docs/exception-handling.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-supervision-02.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-supervision-02.kt).

 The output of this code is: